Preprod-Labs/DIY-Unsupervised-Clustering/README.md

    - The predicted cluster label and the corresponding cluster graph image will be displayed.

 6. **View Evaluation Results**:
-   - Check the `saved images/` directory for saved plots and evaluation results.
+   - Check the `saved_images/` directory for saved plots and evaluation results.
    - The cluster graph images for each trained model will be saved in this directory.

-## Contact
+## License

-- _Developers_:
-  - Akshat Rastogi
-  - Shubh Gupta
-  - Rupal Mishra
 - _Code Ownership Rights_: PreProd Corp